 I remember when I just started Blogging, I couldn’t help but compare myself to other Bloggers.
 How well designed their Blog was, how well they wrote and the trickle of traffic I was getting in comparison to them.
 It may not be blogging, but we have all felt insecure at different stages of our lives.
 We have battled with thoughts on how to deal with insecurity and have likely looked into books on insecurity at some point.
 This week on the blog, I will be reviewing the book Silencing Insecurity: Believing God’s Truth About You by Donna Gibbs.

-SUMMARY ON THE BACK OF THE BOOK
+SUMMARY OF THE BOOK

 How To Get Rid of Insecurities